d-hancock/dl-analytics/documentation/refactored_data_model.md

 3. **Discharged Patients**: Count of patient discharges by period
 4. **Drug Revenue**: Revenue from drug-related claims
 5. **Expected Revenue Per Day**: Daily expected revenue forecasts
+6. **Total Expected Revenue**: Total revenue expected to be collected
+7. **Net Patient Change**: New starts minus discharges by period
+8. **Referral to Start Conversion Rate**: Percentage of referrals that convert to new starts

 ## Schema Naming Conventions